I Am My Own Messiah

 Carl Stone/Unknown/Angelo Vitello/Luciano Berio

-This section serves two main purposes: it's an audio representation of the written graphic in the photo below this paragraph as well as a representation of how the act of speaking causes my symptoms to flare.
-It's fundamentally concerned with the translation inherent in analogy.
-The photo below is of the Kolakoski mathematical sequence, written by myself on a piece of paper, and includes evidence of the work done when generating the sequence.
-The concept of the mathematical sequence was converted into a graphic on a tangible object, which was then translated electronically and digitally into audio that attempts to illuminate my experience.
+This section is an audio representation of the written graphic in the photo below as well as a representation of how the act of speaking causes my symptoms to flare.
+The photo is of the Kolakoski mathematical sequence, written by myself on a piece of paper, and includes evidence of work done when generating the sequence.

 Like the next section, 18 Hours in 18 Weeks, this section represents my day-to-day experience with illness.
-18 Hours in 18 Week is a macroscopic view of months of my existence while Al-Noor Grido del Venditore di Pesce focuses on the toll just one conversation can take.
+18 Hours in 18 Weeks is a macroscopic view of months of my existence while Al-Noor Grido del Venditore di Pesce focuses on the toll just one conversation can exact.
 The biggest difficulty I face is the fact that any exertion causes my symptoms to worsen.
-Talking is especially strenuous; every utterance carries a cost.
+Talking is very strenuous; every utterance carries a cost.
 The written Kolakoski sequence afforded me the opportunity to represent this with audio.
-The buzzing drone, created using synthesized square waves, builds with every repetition of the sampled voices.
-Each repetition increases the volume and pitch of the synthetic-sounding square wave drone as each word I speak increases the severity of my unnatural, Levaquin-fueled symptoms, until I am overwhelmed and must stop speaking.
+The buzzing drone, created using square waves, builds with the repetitions of the sampled voices.
+The sample repetitions increase the volume and pitch of the synthetic-sounding square wave drone, as the words I speak increase the severity of my unnatural, Levaquin-fueled symptoms, until I am overwhelmed and must stop speaking.
 Ceasing the activity doesn't immediately stop the inflamed symptoms, however, and ending the sample repetitions doesn't stop the square waves.
 My symptoms, like the square waves, only die down in due time.
-Unfortunately, unlike the audio, my symptoms never die down to zero, there is always a baseline of discomfort.
-Also, my inflamed symptoms last for a much longer time with respect to the length of a conversation than what is represented here.
-An hour conversation causes serious adverse effects that last for two or three weeks or more.
+Unfortunately, unlike the audio, my symptoms never die down to zero.
+There is always a baseline of discomfort and my inflamed symptoms last for a much longer time with respect to the length of a conversation than what is represented here.
+The increased distress created by an hour conversation can last for two or three weeks or more.

 The Kolakoski sequence is an infinite list of numbers that consists only of the numbers 1 and 2, alternating between them.
 To generate the sequence (from Wikipedia):